-- Chicken breast: For cooking chicken breast, the cook time is based on the thickness of the breast as opposed to the total weight.
-For perfectly cooked chicken breast that is about 1-inch thick, cook for 9-10 minutes at high pressure for firm texture, or 11-12 minutes for shreddable texture, followed by a 10-minute natural pressure release.
-For breast thicker than 1-inch, add another 2 minutes to the cook time.
+For chicken breast, about 1-inch thick, cook for 9-10 minutes at high pressure for firm texture, or 11-12 minutes for shreddable texture, followed by a 10-minute natural pressure release.
+And, for breasts thicker than 1-inch, add another 2 minutes to the cooking time.

-- Frozen chicken: You can use frozen chicken in Instant pot recipes without thawing it.
-Simply follow the recipe instructions and cook times.
+Frozen chicken: You can use frozen chicken in Instant pot recipes without thawing it.
+Follow the recipe instructions and cook times.

 You might also like: Check out more Instant Pot Resources and Recipes